Provisioning a Docker Workload#

 Select the Docker symbol (Docker workload) on the right of the three symbols that expanded.

-In the new window, enter a name for the workload.
+In the new window, enter a name for your workload.

-Select the plus symbol next to Versions to add a new version of the workload.
+Select + next to Versions to add a new version of the workload.

 In the next window, enter the following information: